Premarket and After-Hours Trading: What Beginners Should Know

 If you are still learning, record extended-hours levels but execute practice decisions on regular-session candles.
 This separates useful context from risky execution conditions.

-Practice regular-session decisions →
+Practice reading regular-session candle structure →